 III.
 How to Measure Bandwidth with Network Performance Monitoring

 Measuring bandwidth with an end-to-end Network Performance Monitoring tool, like Obkio, is the best way to get a complete overview of your network performance at large.
-Measure bandwidth, as well as other aspects in your network that can impact your bandwdith usage.
+Measure bandwidth, as well as other aspects in your network that can impact your bandwidth usage.

 To measure bandwidth with Obkio network performance monitoring, you can follow these steps from our Bandwidth Monitoring page.